-Leonce Raphael Agbodjélou (1965–) is a Beninese photographer whose works abound in references to Africa, Benin and, more specifically, the history of Porto-Novo.
+Leonce Raphael Agbodjélou is a Beninese photographer whose works abound in references to Africa, Benin, the Yorùbá people, and the history of Porto-Novo.
 His ongoing Citizens of Porto-Novo project depicts the people of the capital, capturing elements of both traditional and modern life.
 The Citizens of Porto-Novo project incorporates a number of series, including Demoiselles de Porto-Novo and Musclemen.

 Demoiselles de Porto-Novo is an allusion to Pablo Picasso's 1907 painting, Les Demoiselles d’Avignon, in which the women's features reference African masks.
 Agbodjélou has re-appropriated the subject matter as squarely African in his photographs of semi-nude women wearing traditional masks, set against the backdrop of a former colonial residence — today his family home.

 Musclemen plays upon the conventions of African studio photography.
 Agbodjélou's tableaux, posed in an outdoor studio setting, often incorporate props and decorative fabrics.
 In this series, he has captured three bodybuilders from Porto-Novo, wearing trousers with typical Beninese patterns.
 The bright colours of the fabrics, along with vases of flowers, contrast with the macho attitude implied in their poses.